Accelerated Job Training,

 @ Forest Park | Corporate College

 Medical Assistants (MAs) provide patient-focused services while performing administrative and basic clinical tasks in a clinical setting.
 A medical assistant works alongside physicians, nurses and other healthcare professionals to provide direct patient care.
 Some common clinical tasks include taking vital signs, performing basic laboratory tests, disposing of or sterilizing laboratory supplies, drawing blood or preparing patients for physicians.
 Common administrative tasks include appointment scheduling, insurance verifications, medical records and billing and coding.

 This non-credit accelerated training program combines classroom instruction with clinical practice.
-Classroom instruction, which includes hands-on lab exercises, is conducted at the Corporate College campus or on the campus of the employer partner.
+Classroom instruction, which includes hands-on lab exercises, is conducted at the Corporate College or Forest Park campus.
 Additionally, a Healthcare Provider Basic Life Support credential through the American Heart Association may be required.
 The clinical practice takes place at partnering employer locations in offices such as Family Medicine, Internal Medicine, OB/GYN, Orthopedics, Pediatrics and Surgery.
 A strict attendance policy is enforced throughout this training.

 This training prepares students for the Certified Clinical Medical Assistant (CCMA) certificate supported by the National Healthcareer Association (NHA).